Westpac Logo

 The Bank of New South Wales Logo 1974-1982

 The modern BNSW identity era began in 1974 with the institution’s full name on an orange-and-sand canvas.
 On the white horizontal stripe inside the rectangle is the inscription “Bank of New South Wales.”
-It consists of black sans serif characters.
+It consists of black sans-serif characters.
 The initial letters in words are uppercase; the rest are lowercase.
-To the left of the text is the original icon – a stylized “W.” The symbol is made in the form of three-wide petals: one straight (vertical rectangle) and two obliques (two lateral parallelograms).
+To the left of the text is the original icon – a stylized “W.” The symbol has three wide petals: one straight (vertical rectangle) and two obliques (two lateral parallelograms).

 1982 – 2003